influxdata/telegraf/plugins/inputs/influxdb_v2_listener/README.md

   ## Add service certificate and key
   tls_cert = "/etc/telegraf/cert.pem"
   tls_key = "/etc/telegraf/key.pem"

-  ## Optional tag name used to store the database name.
-  ## If the write has a database in the query string then it will be kept in this tag name.
-  ## This tag can be used in downstream outputs.
-  ## The default value of nothing means it will be off and the database will not be recorded.
-  ## If you have a tag that is the same as the one specified below, and supply a database,
-  ## the tag will be overwritten with the database supplied.
-  # database_tag = ""

-  ## If set the retention policy specified in the write query will be added as
-  ## the value of this tag name.
-  # retention_policy_tag = ""

   ## Optional token to accept for HTTP authentication.
   ## You probably want to make sure you have TLS configured above for this.